 International mission has been communicated most powerfully by pictures of people engaged in ministry and those hearing the Good News about Jesus.
 Ten students at Dordt College travelled to Mexico to shoot video of ministries going on in that country through Christian Reformed World Missions missionaries and their partners.

-In the 1980s the buzz word in international missions was unreached people groups.
-Following the priority of Paul in Romans 15, such groups should get special attention.
+In the 1980s the buzzword in international missions was unreached people groups.
 In the last decade or so the buzzword has been partnership.
 We need to partner with Christians around the world to do collaborative ministry among the unreached.

 Churches can end up with lots of missionary connections.
 Gradually, and for a variety of reasons, new relationships are established.
 Soon the congregation has a dozen or more commitments.
 Even the missions committee or GO team has a hard time remembering